Requirements for checking hearing protection compliance

 Hearing protection also has an expiry date which needs to be managed.

 When it comes to noise assessments, managing noise risks and issuing hearing protection, an employer’s responsibilities don’t end with giving out the hearing protection and telling people when and where to wear it.
-The Control of Noise at Work Regulations 2005 also include a requirement to monitor and enforce usage and have a system in place for checking the hearing protection is still suitable for use.
+The Control of Noise at Work Regulations 2005 also include a specific requirement to monitor and enforce usage and importantly in this case, have a system in place for checking that the hearing protection is still suitable for use.

-The idea of checking hearing protection seems a little over the top to many employers but it is something that is needed.
+The idea of checking hearing protection seems a little over the top to many employers but it is something which is needed.

 From experience, the main issues with checking ongoing condition of hearing protection rests mostly with ear muffs / ear defenders rather than ear plugs.